-TCM asks Doug Karr, Northwood Manufacturing’s truck camper expert, about the use and maintenance of slide out camper mechanisms.
+Doug Karr, Northwood Manufacturing’s truck camper expert, talks to us about the use and maintenance of slide out camper mechanisms.
 It’s electric!
 Boogie woogie woogie!

 Northwood Manufacturing has been installing slide outs on truck campers since the year 2000.
-Today, five out of six models in Northwood Manufacturing’s Arctic Fox line are slide out models including the 811, 990, 992, 1140, and 1150.
+Today, five out of six models in Northwood Manufacturing’s Arctic Fox line are slide out models.
+They include the 811, 990, 992, 1140, and 1150.

-To show us about how slide out camper mechanisms work, Doug Karr, Northwood’s truck camper expert, took us to the Arctic Fox production line.
-On the line was an Arctic Fox 990 that had just had a slide mechanism installed.
+We went with Doug onto the Arctic Fox production line.
+We saw an Arctic Fox 990 that had just had a slide mechanism installed.

 Slide Out Camper Mechanism Types

-There are many RV slide out mechanisms on the market, but the three most prominent in the truck camper industry are a rack and pinion slide mechanism from Power Gear, a rack and pinion slide mechanism from Lippert Components, and a drawer style slide mechanism from Lippert Components.
+There are many RV slide out mechanisms on the market.
+The three most prominent in the truck camper industry are a rack and pinion slide mechanism from Power Gear, a rack and pinion slide mechanism from Lippert Components, and a drawer style slide mechanism from Lippert Components.

 Most campers utilize a rack and pinion mechanism from Power Gear or Lippert Components.